cyberomin/cyberomin.github.io/_posts/2018-10-11-p-for-payments.md

 I will also spend time talking to entrepreneurs who are looking to integrate Paystack in their products.
 I will be speaking more are technology conferences, like a lot more.

 I will go into the office more now.
 Our son's nanny will now believe I have an actual job.
-Liknk job tweet
+I'll try to put on a suit every now and then.
+Hopefully, Shola and Ezra wouldn't chase me from the office.
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Yesterday, I asked my son&#39;s nanny what she thought I did for a living, she smiled and said &quot;Oga, you dey siddon here press computer everyday.
+Na madam dey go work.&quot; I am not even mad at her to be honest.</p>&mdash; Celestine Omin (@cyberomin) <a href="https://twitter.com/cyberomin/status/1035855710930853888?ref_src=twsrc%5Etfw">September 1, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 You may ask why Paystack and what are we trying to do here?
 Well, during the last company's off-site, Shola stressed the fact that our aim is to increase the Internet GDP in Africa, I like to think about it a bit differently, we are building the PaymentOS for Africa.
 Simple.
 If you think about the concept of an operating system, it is that base layer upon which every other thing rides on and that is where Paystack is headed; Africa's PaymentOS.